2.4. TensorIR: Tensor Program Abstraction Case Study

 In the last section, we have given an example of how to write mm_relu using low-level numpy.
 In practice, there can be multiple ways to implement the same functionality, and each implementation can result in different performance.

-We will discuss the reason behind the performance and how to leverage those variants in future lectures.
+We will discuss the reason behind the performance difference and how to leverage those variants in future lectures.
 In this lecture, let us focus on the ability to get different implementation variants using transformations.

 def lnumpy_mm_relu_v2(A: np.ndarray, B: np.ndarray, C: np.ndarray):